Livings costs and advice

 Custom cards

-Due to the popularity of AH there is a community of people that share bonus cards which have special deals.
+Due to the popularity of AH there is of people that share bonus cards which have special deals.
 You should just be able to download the images of the barcodes and then scan them at checkout the activate whatever deal is active on the bonus card of the person sharing.

 Plain cards